bernie-skipole/indipydriver/docs/source/usage/queflow.rst

 IPyDriver.comms
 ^^^^^^^^^^^^^^^

+When the IPyDriver.asyncrun() is awaited, one task it creates is IPyDriver.comms(self.readerque, self.writerque), so setting the comms attribute to a coroutine which handles these queues is a way of creating different forms of connections.

-If method IPyDriver.listen() is called, attribute IPyDriver.comms is set to Portcomms, imported from module indipydriver.comms, and the driver will listen on a port.
+If IPyDriver.comms is None (the default), and IPyDriver.asyncrun() is called, attribute IPyDriver.comms is set to STDINOUT, imported from module indipydriver.comms, and the driver will communicate by stdin and stdout.

-If IPyDriver.comms is None, and IPyDriver.asyncrun() is called, attribute IPyDriver.comms is set to STDINOUT, imported from module indipydriver.comms, and the driver will communicate by stdin and stdout.
+If method IPyDriver.listen() is called first, attribute IPyDriver.comms is set to Portcomms, imported from module indipydriver.comms, and the driver will listen on a port when IPyDriver.asyncrun() is awaited.

-If IPyDriver.comms is None, and an IPyServer is created with this driver, it will set attribute comms to an instance of _DriverComms(), defined in module indipydriver.ipyserver.
+If IPyDriver.comms is None, and an IPyServer is created with this driver, it will set attribute comms to an instance of _DriverComms(), defined in module indipydriver.ipyserver, and the IPyServer.asyncrun method will call each drivers asyncrun method.

 IPyDriver.hardware